 Parrotfish are the "Gardeners" of the reef.
 They use their beak-like teeth to scrape algae off the coral rocks.
 In the process, they ingest small amounts of calcium carbonate (coral skeleton).

 Nothing gets the heart racing like seeing a large fin in the water.
-In the Caribbean, these encounters are common and—if understood—safe.
+In the Caribbean, these encounters are common and, if understood, safe.

 The most common shark you'll see in anchorages.
 They are bottom-dwellers with small, vacuum-like mouths.